 @Locked

 Pop it and lock it!
-ReentrantLock
+ReentrantLock, now with less hassle.

-was introduced in lombok v1.20.
+@Locked was introduced in lombok v1.18.32.

 Overview

-wraps all code in a method into a block that acquires a java.util.concurrent.locks.ReentrantLock
+@Locked wraps all code in a method into a block that acquires a java.util.concurrent.locks.ReentrantLock first, and unlocks it when exiting the method.
+It is a lot like @Synchronized.

-; in that case, lombok locks on that field.
-Otherwise, the annotation defaults to a field named $LOCK
+You can optionally name a field, which must be a ReentrantLock; in that case, lombok locks on that field.
+Otherwise, the annotation defaults to a field named $LOCK (on static methods) / $lock (on instance methods), which lombok will generate if the field does not exist yet.

-When using Virtual threads (introduced in Java 20), these locks are recommended compared to what @Synchronized
+When using Virtual threads (introduced in Java 20), these locks are recommended compared to what @Synchronized does.

 With Lombok